Time lags and their association with the Boundary Layer structure in a Z source GX 349+2: Data Reduction and Analysis

 For the detailed analysis, the total exposure of 22.5 ks was divided into 11 segments of approximately 2000 s each.
-We performed a CCF analysis between the soft (0.8–2.0 keV) and hard (2.0–10.0 keV) X-ray LCs using the \textit{crosscorr} task from the XANADU data analysis package.
-The cross-correlations were computed with a 50 s bin and applied to all the segments of the observation.
-Asymmetric CCFs exhibiting non-zero lags, accompanied by relatively low cross-correlation coefficients, were detected in the segments associated with the horizontal branch of the HID (Fig. 1, shaded region).
-In each row, the left panel shows the soft-band LC, the middle panel displays the hard-band LC, and the right panel presents the corresponding CCF for each of the sections (see Fig. 2).
+We performed a CCF analysis between the soft (0.8–2.0 keV) and hard (2.0–10.0 keV) X-ray light curves using the \textit{crosscorr} task from the XANADU data analysis package.
+The cross-correlations were computed with a 50s bin and applied to all the segments of the observation.
+Choosing an appropriate time bin size is crucial for reliable CCF analysis.
+In this work, we detect a characteristic lag of a few hundred seconds and therefore adopt a time bin of 50 s to adequately resolve this delay.
+This choice ensures that the lag is sampled over multiple bins (i.e., $\sim$2-4 bins across the lag timescale), thereby minimizing any smearing of the correlation signal that would occur for larger bin sizes.
+At the same time, using significantly smaller bins would reduce the signal-to-noise ratio per bin and introduce larger statistical uncertainties in the CCF.
+Thus, a bin size of 50 s represents an optimal bin time between temporal resolution and statistical robustness.
+Asymmetric CCFs exhibiting non-zero lags of $\sim$ 200 s, accompanied by relatively low cross-correlation coefficients, were detected in the segments associated with the horizontal branch of the HID (Fig. 1, shaded region).
+In each row, the left panel shows the soft band light curve, the middle panel displays the hard band light curve, and the right panel presents the corresponding CCF for each of the sections (see Fig. 2).
 These segments are hereafter referred to as Sections 1 \& 2.
 In contrast to Sections 1 and 2, shown in Fig. 2, the CCFs shown in Fig. 3 are highly symmetric and peak at zero lag, indicating a near simultaneous variation of the soft and hard X-ray emissions.
 These segments are predominantly associated with the normal branch (NB) and flaring branch (FB) of the HID.
 In a separate division of data covering the transition windows of approximately 2200 s each, see Fig. 4 (top).
-The highlighted windows are where the non-zero lags with asymmetric CCFs were found and these windows are referred to as Sections A, B and C, hereafter to perform spectral studies.
+The highlighted windows are where the non-zero lags with asymmetric CCFs were found, and these windows are referred to as sections A, B and C, hereafter, to perform spectral studies.